project-oak/oak/cc/tflite_micro/README.md

 - `--define=use_custom_output=1`

+  The option is specific to hello_world Linux freestanding binary.
-  To build TFLM without using Oak debug_log.cc; instead, using a custom debug_log.cc for multiple use cases i.e. testing, ported to other operating systems that implement proprietary debug logging, etc.
+  It builds hello_world Linux freestanding binary without using Oak debug_log.cc;
+  instead, using a custom debug_log.cc for use cases i.e. testing, ported to other operating systems that implement proprietary debug logging, etc.

 ## Debugging Model Binaries